davidchs/TFG/README.md

 The main objective of this project is to analyze and experiment with the **QPE** and its ability to obtain a phase and, subsequently, a period/order related to the function evaluated.
 Additionally, it explores its adaptation to identify periodicity in other functions, such as the **modulated Fibonacci sequence**.
 The results of this work demonstrate the applicability of the algorithm in different contexts and reveal its limitations.
-Also, further investigation and its expectations are addressed.
+Also, further investigations and its expectations are addressed.

 ### Repository Contents